zingolabs/zingo-indexer/docs/testing.md

 2) copy the Zebrad mainnet `state` cache to `zaino/integration-tests/chain_cache/get_subtree_roots_orchard` directory.
 See the `get_subtree_roots_orchard` test fixture doc comments in zcash_local_net for more details.

+NOTE: These tests are currently not working and should be ignored until fixed in `zcash-local-net`.